Scalar field dark matter with a cosh potential, revisited: Cosmological setup

 \section{Cosmological setup}

-Here we present the most relevant equations of motion of SFDM endowed with the cosh potential~\eqref{eq:0}, for both the background and linear perturbations.
-As mentiones before, we deal with the stage of rapid oscillations following the work in~\citep{Urena-Lopez2016,Cedeno2017}, which is based on the polar transformation of the Klein-Gordon equation originally presented in~\citep{Urena-Lopez2014,Reyes-Ibarra:2010jje} for inflationary models (see also~\citep{Roy2018,Roy:2013wqa} for applications to quintessence models of dark energy).
+Here we present the relevant equations of motion of SFDM with the cosh potential~\eqref{eq:0}, for both the background and linear perturbations.
+As mentiones before, we deal with the stage of rapid oscillations following the work in~\citep{Urena-Lopez2016,Cedeno2017}, which is based on the polar transformation of the Klein-Gordon equation originally presented in~\citep{Urena-Lopez2014,Reyes-Ibarra:2010jje} for inflationary models (see also~\citep{Roy2018,Roy:2013wqa} for applications to quintessence models of dark energy)\footnote{The equation of motion~(\ref{eq:kge}) can be solved directly, see for instance the study about the so-called $\alpha$-attractors in~\cite{Mishra:2017ehw,Cedeno:2019cgr}, where one finds a detailed study of the background and perturbed quantities corresponding to, among others, different SFDM models.
+It is known, however, that such direct approach is difficult, in numerical terms, because of the rapid oscillations of the SF at late times.
+So far, the formalism in~\citep{Urena-Lopez2014,Cedeno2017}, the same used here, appears as the most adequate to include SFDM models in Boltzmann codes.}.